Giuseppe Pella

 Pella is widely considered one of the most important politicians in Italy's post-war history.
-His liberist economic and monetary policies strongly influenced the Italian reconstruction and the subsequent economic miracle.
+His laissez-faire economic and monetary policies strongly influenced the Italian reconstruction and the subsequent economic miracle.

 Early life and career

 Giuseppe Pella was born in Valdengo, Piedmont.
 He was the second son of Luigi Pella and Viglielmina Bona, sharecroppers in a small farm.
 After having obtained his elementary school certificate privately, he attended the three-year period of technical schools in Biella and then an accounting Institute in Turin.
 After graduating in Economy and Commerce at the Royal Superior Institute of Turin in 1924, he became a professor of accounting at the Sapienza University of Rome and University of Turin.
 He also started working as tax advisor and auditor.

 Under the regime of Benito Mussolini, Pella was forced to join the National Fascist Party (PNF), to continue his occupation as tax advisor and professor.
 As a fascist, he was appointed member of the Governing Council of the Fascist Culture Provincial Institute of Biella and consultant of the municipality of Biella.
 In the late 1930s he was appointment deputy podestà of Biella, with the task of reorganizing city's financial system.

 In 1934, Pella married Ines Maria Cardolle, from whom he had a daughter, Wanda, born in 1938.

 During the Italian Civil War, Pella started cooperating with the National Liberation Committee (CLN), a political umbrella organization and the main representative of the Italian resistance movement fighting against the German occupation of Italy in the aftermath of the armistice of Cassibile.
 After the end of the World War II, he joined the Christian Democracy (DC), led by Alcide De Gasperi, becoming one of the main members of the party's right wing.
 After the 1946 general election, he became a member of the Constituent Assembly of Italy.
 In July 1946, he was appointed under-secretary of Finances in the second and third governments of De Gasperi.
 On 6 June 1947, De Gasperi appointed him Minister of Finance in his fourth cabinet.